cycle/docs/annotated/entity.md

 }
 ```

-> The column definition is identical to one used for the property.
+> The column definition is identical to the one used for the property.

 ## Merging annotations
-Annotated Entities extension support ability to merge table defintions provided by linked Mapper, Source, Repository and Constrain classes.
-Such approach can be useful in cases when you want to implement domain wise functionality like auto timestamps or soft deletes.
+Annotated Entities extension support ability to merge table definitions provided by linked Mapper, Source, Repository and Constrain classes.
+Such an approach can be useful in cases when you want to implement domain wise functionality like auto timestamps or soft deletes.

 ```php
 /**